Your briefing on Wednesday - The New York Times - Up News Info

 This is what is happening the most.

-Philippines The government backed down and suspended plans to end a long-standing military agreement with the United States that President Rodrigo Duterte had harshly criticized.
+Philippines The government backtracked on plans to end a long-standing military agreement with the United States that President Rodrigo Duterte had harshly criticized.
 The decision was made "in light of political and other developments in the region," the foreign secretary said, without giving further details.

 Ebola returns: A new Ebola virus outbreak has erupted in the Democratic Republic of the Congo, which is already facing the world's largest measles epidemic and the coronavirus pandemic.
-Five new cases were discovered just as the Congo was about to declare the official end of an Ebola epidemic in the east of the country that had lasted almost two years.
+Five new cases were discovered just before the Congo planned to declare the official end of a nearly two-year Ebola epidemic in the east.

 Cook: Mashed potatoes and vegetables come together in This Irish colcannon.
 Our food writer Melissa Clark says it is one of the most nutritious, comforting, and filling dishes you can make.

-Watch: Spike Lee's work may be uneven, but it's never interesting, writes our co-head of film critic A.O.
-Scott Here is a start guide on essential Spike Lee.
+Watch: Spike Lee's work may be uneven, but it's never interesting, our co-head of film critic A.O.
+Scott writes.
+Here's a start guide to essential Spike Lee.

 Rain layer: Studies show that gay couples, on average, resolve conflict more constructively than couples of different sexes.
 Here are some constructive methods for handling disagreements, as observed by gay couple researchers.